On Your Toes: Film adaptation

 In 1939, Warner Bros. filmed On Your Toes as adapted by Sig Herzig and Lawrence Riley and written by Richard Macauley and Jerry Wald, with Ray Enright directing.
 The film stars ballerina Vera Zorina (billed as Zorina), Eddie Albert, Alan Hale and Frank McHugh, and features Leonid Kinskey, Gloria Dickson, James Gleason, Erik Rhodes, Berton Churchill and Donald O'Connor.

 Although some of the songs from the Broadway score were used as background music, the film does not have any singing in it.
 The Slaughter on Tenth Avenue ballet does appear at the end of the film, with choreography by George Balanchine, one of eight films for which he created the dances.
 Eddie Albert's character dances the lead in the ballet, opposite Zorina.
 According to John Reid, "Albert is no dancer...But with the aid of a visual double for one or two shots plus post-synched taps, he actually manages rather well, and even duets with the great Zorina with reasonable facility."

+Gene Kelly and Vera-Ellen perform an abbreviated version of the ballet in the biopic Words and Music.